 Getting A Diagnosis

-I just want to say, that if there is a tug at your heart.
-If you have a feeling in the back of your head that just won’t go away.
-Never ignore that.
+I just want to say that if there is a tug at your heart, if you have a feeling in the back of your head that just won’t go away about your child, never ignore that.
 It might be uncomfortable.
-It might not be logical, but your intuition never leads you the wrong way.
+It might not be logical.
+But your intuition never leads you the wrong way.
 It always has your best interest at heart

 The psychologist also performed a series of tests on Remy which included an IQ test as well.
 Mostly giving her instructions and seeing how she responded.